Khonoma

-Khonoma is an Angami Naga village located about 20 km west from the state capital, Kohima in Nagaland, India.
+Khonoma is a Western Angami Naga village located about 20 km west from Kohima, the capital of the Indian state of Nagaland.
 The village is referred to as Khwüno-ra (named after the Angami term for a local plant, Glouthera fragrantissima).
-The total population of the village is about 1943, settled in 424 households.
+The total population of the village is about 1,943, settled in 424 households.
 It is the first green village in India.

 History

-From 1830 to 1880, Angami Naga warriors from Khonoma fought a series of fierce battles against the British to stop them from force recruiting Nagas as bonded labourers.
-On 13 October 1879, G. H. Damant, a political officer of the Naga Hills, led a troop of 87 British soldiers to Khonoma to enforce a tax and the British recruitment of bonded labour.
-The British troop was ambushed by the Angami warriors and in the ensuing battle, 27 British including G. H. Damant were killed.
+From 1830 to 1880, Angami Naga warriors from Khonoma fought a series of fierce battles against the British to stop them from forced recruitment of Nagas as bonded labourers.
+On 13 October 1879, Guybon Henry Damant, a political officer of the Naga Hills, led a troop of 87 British soldiers to Khonoma to enforce a tax and the British recruitment of bonded labour.
+The British troop was ambushed by the Angami warriors on 14 October and in the ensuing battle, 27 British including Damant were killed.

 Thereafter, the British called in reinforcements and laid siege to the tiny village.
 After holding out for four months, a peace treaty was eventually signed with the British on 27 March 1880.
 Known as the 'Battle of Khonoma' this was the last organised resistance by the Nagas against the British.

 In 1890, the British introduced Christianity, and over a period of time, most of the villagers became Christians.